China’s finely crafted web of digital surveillance for the Beijing Olympics has been years in the making

 Since Xi took office in 2012, the Chinese Communist Party’s preoccupation with ensuring national — and its own — security has only increased.
 The national security prism is now inescapable, especially for the lengthening list of groups — Uyghurs, Tibetans, rights lawyers, feminists and foreign journalists, to name a few — considered inherently a danger to party control.

-“Difference between 2008 and 2022 is not just the number of surveillance systems and technologies; it’s also the intention of building comprehensive, watertight surveillance,” Wang said.
+The “difference between 2008 and 2022 is not just the number of surveillance systems and technologies; it’s also the intention of building comprehensive, watertight surveillance,” Wang said.

 China’s “zero covid” policy has further normalized surveillance.
 “The pandemic essentially created a situation of emergency measures.
 It allowed the government to impose restrictions that before the pandemic would have attracted debate,” she said.